 - High annual fees.
 As well as high interest rates, frequent flyer credit cards typically come with high annual fees.
 So to benefit from the card, you’ll need to spend enough points to redeem a reward that outweighs the cost of the annual fee.
 This can be an expensive task and the interest you could pick up from those purchases will also add to the overall costs of the card.

 - Temptation to spend.
-If you struggle to keep your spending in control, don’t use a frequent flyer credit card.
+If you struggle to keep your spending in control, it may be best not to use a frequent flyer credit card.
 They entice you to make purchases to earn points.
 Unless you’re repaying your balance in full each month, the value of the rewards rarely outweighs the interest charges that are applied to your balance.

 - Bonus points terms and conditions.
 Bonus points can help boost your point balance, but they often come with spend requirements.
 For example, you might be required to spend $2,500 in the first 3 months of getting the card to be eligible for the extra points.
 It’s unlikely that the monetary value of the reward points will be worth more than this spend requirement.
 So, unless the necessary spend is in line with your budget and you repay it all without incurring interest, the inconvenience of spending to earn bonus points is probably not worth it.